esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/05-comparing-agile-methodologies.md

 {: .challenge}

 # Differences between Scrum and Kanban
-[comment]: <> (This excercise is literally copied from https://www.atlassian.com/agile/kanban/kanban-vs-scrum)
 > ## Exercise: key differences between Scrum and Kanban
 > See the following incomplete table:
 >